pytchlang/pytch-tutorials/trimon/tutorial.md

 {{< commit remove-prints >}}

+## Play with real buttons and lights

+Using the GPIO ("general purpose input/output") features of the Raspberry Pi 400, we can make this game flash real LEDs and react to real buttons being pressed.
+GPIOs are electrical connections which your program can:

+* measure (e.g., to tell whether a button is being pressed), or
+* control (e.g., to light up an LED).

+The Raspberry Pi 400 has around 25 pins which can be used like this.

+The electronic circuit has been set up so that pins 22, 23 and 24 control the LEDs, and pins 16, 20, and 21 measure whether the buttons are pressed.

+### Light up the real LEDs

+If we go back to our `LED1` sprite, we can add statements which turn on the left-hand LED as the noise starts, and turn that LED off again once the sound has finished.
+The way your LEDs are wired, to turn an LED on, you set the 'value' of its pin to `1`, and to turn it off, you set its pin's value to `0`.

+The left-hand real LED is connected to GPIO pin `22`, so we add these
+lines:

+{{< commit flash-HW-LED1 >}}

+We add similar code to `LED2` — if you're copying and pasting, make sure you update the pin number to `23`.

+{{< commit flash-HW-LED2 >}}

+And to `LED3`, whose real LED is connected to pin `24`:

+{{< commit flash-HW-LED3 >}}

+### React to the real buttons

+Pytch lets us 'stack' hat-blocks, to allow more than one event to start a script running.
+The way these switch buttons are connected, when the button is not pressed, the pin measures a _high_ voltage, and when the button is pressed, the pin measures a _low_ voltage.
+We want to run the script when the pin goes _low_.

+The left-hand button, `Button1`, is connected to pin `16`, so we add this line:

+{{< commit press-Button1-by-HW >}}

+The centre button, `Button2`, is on pin `20`:

+{{< commit press-Button2-by-HW >}}

+And the right-hand button, `Button3`, is on pin `21`:

+{{< commit press-Button3-by-HW >}}

+### Try the physical game!

+Play the game now, with its real buttons and lights!
+You should be able to either click the on-screen buttons, or press the real physical buttons.

 ## Make your own improvements

 Here are some ways you could change or improve the game.
 Or try out